LiAZ-6274

-The LiAZ-6274 is the urban large class low-floor electric bus produced by the Likinsk Bus Plant.
+The LiAZ-6274 is the urban large class low-floor electric bus produced by the LiAZ.
 The first fully low-floor electric bus produced in Russia.
 Designed on the basis of the low-floor bus LiAZ-5292 that mass-produced since 2004.
 Designed for large cities with intensive passenger traffic.
 Mass production of this model began in September 2018.

+History

+In 2023, the Likinsky Bus Plant introduced a new modification of the electric bus.
+The new modification differs from the electric buses of previous deliveries in equipment, the shape of the roof, as well as the location of the rear route indicator: like the KamAZ-6282 electric buses, the rear route indicator is moved higher.
+Nizhny Novgorod, Yaroslavl and Krasnoyarsk became the first recipients of new generation electric buses.
+In 2023, the city of Moscow ordered 200 electric buses.